 Ready Capital (RC) Gains But Lags Market: What You Should Know

-Heading into today, shares of the real estate investment trust had gained 5.66% over the past month, outpacing the Finance sector's gain of 2.9% and the S&P 500's gain of 4.69% in that time.
+Heading into today, shares of the real estate investment trust had lost 1.04% over the past month, lagging the Finance sector's gain of 4.68% and the S&P 500's gain of 5.64% in that time.

-Wall Street will be looking for positivity from Ready Capital as it approaches its next earnings report date.
-In that report, analysts expect Ready Capital to post earnings of $0.65 per share.
-This would mark year-over-year growth of 58.54%.
+Ready Capital will be looking to display strength as it nears its next earnings release.
+The company is expected to report EPS of $0.65, up 58.54% from the prior-year quarter.
 Meanwhile, our latest consensus estimate is calling for revenue of $71.51 million, up 216.28% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $2.14 per share and revenue of $293.66 million, which would represent changes of -6.55% and +54.61%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $2.14 per share and revenue of $293.66 million.
+These totals would mark changes of -6.55% and +54.61%, respectively, from last year.

-Investors should also note any recent changes to analyst estimates for Ready Capital.
+Investors might also notice recent changes to analyst estimates for Ready Capital.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 9.63% higher within the past month.
-Ready Capital is currently a Zacks Rank #1 (Strong Buy).
+Over the past month, the Zacks Consensus EPS estimate has moved 7.98% higher.
+Ready Capital is currently sporting a Zacks Rank of #1 (Strong Buy).

-In terms of valuation, Ready Capital is currently trading at a Forward P/E ratio of 7.32.
-This represents a discount compared to its industry's average Forward P/E of 8.76.
+Valuation is also important, so investors should note that Ready Capital has a Forward P/E ratio of 7.11 right now.
+Its industry sports an average Forward P/E of 8.99, so we one might conclude that Ready Capital is trading at a discount comparatively.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.